 Many people who have sleep apnea do not know they have it.
 That is because when your body notices you stopped breathing, it temporarily wakes you up so that the muscles are tense again, allowing you to breathe.
-Most people then immediately fall back asleep, forget they were ever awake, and the cycle repeats itself.
+Most people immediately fall back asleep, forget they were ever awake, and the cycle repeats.

-Some of the treatments that may be suggested for those with sleep-related comorbidities are the use of equipment during sleep that will help them to breathe correctly.
-These are often called CPAP machines and are placed over the mouth and nose when the individual is sleeping.
+CPAP machines (continuous positive airway pressure): are placed over the mouth and nose when the individual is sleeping.
 The machine forces the air through the body so that the individual is forced into a proper breathing pattern when asleep.

-Another option for individuals with sleep-related problems is surgery to the nose to relieve the pressure that might be there.
-Not all individuals are right for surgery and it will need to be carefully considered by a professional.
+Surgery to the Nose: relieves the pressure that might be there.
+Not all individuals are right for surgery, and a professional physician must consider it carefully.

-In the case of sleep-related comorbidities in relation to obesity, weight loss surgery could be the key to better sleep.
-This is an option only for those that fit the individual criteria for being an excellent candidate for surgery and lifestyle changes.
+Weight loss surgery: this is an option only for those that fit the individual criteria for being an excellent candidate for surgery and lifestyle changes.

 Improved Sleep Quality After Weight Loss Surgery

-When an individual is overweight they body mass can put tremendous pressure on the lungs and esophagus.
-This can mean major problems with breathing, particularly in a position that is horizontal.
-Obesity leads to poor sleep quality and losing weight can help improve sleep.
-Those that undergo bariatric surgery would be most likely to see this benefit because weight loss surgery improves sleep-related comorbidities.
+When an individual is overweight, their body mass can put tremendous pressure on the lungs and esophagus.
+This can mean major problems with breathing, particularly in a horizontal position.
+Obesity leads to poor sleep quality, and losing weight can help improve sleep.
+Those who undergo bariatric surgery would most likely see this benefit because weight loss surgery improves sleep-related comorbidities.

 A study in 2012 looked at 45 bariatric surgery patients and found that after weight loss surgery, patients reported getting both more sleep and better quality sleep than before surgery.
-Another study, which looked specifically at the gastric sleeve, found that 6 months after surgery bariatric surgery patients showed an improvement in sleep quality and a reduction in daytime sleepiness.
+Another NCBI study, which looked specifically at the gastric sleeve, found that 6 months after surgery, patients improved sleep quality and reduced daytime sleepiness.

 Since better sleep is also correlated with increased energy and faster metabolism, this better quality sleep may also contribute to additional weight loss and better health.